From Osaka: How To Get To The Snow Monkey Park

-Only 30 minutes from Kyoto, Osaka also offers contrasting sights, sounds and experience to the refined old capital.
+Only 30 minutes from Kyoto, Osaka also offers contrasting sights, sounds and experience to the refined former capital.
 Osaka has always been a trading city where the art of negotiation and skilled conversation is paramount, very much moulding the character of the city today.
-Whereas Kyoto is refined and reserved, Osaka is fast-paced, vibrant and notably louder.
+In contrast, Kyoto is refined and reserved while Osaka is fast-paced, vibrant and notably louder.
 For suggestions of what’s on offer in the region, see our ’40 Things To In Kyoto, Nara & Osaka’ page.

 To reach the Jigokudani Monkey Park from Osaka is a three-stage journey.
 You must first get to Nagano via either Kanazawa or Tokyo.
 From Nagano, you then make the onward journey to the park.
 We recommend doing so via Kanazawa – as it is slightly cheaper and faster – but either option works.
 To reach Nagano, choose either of these options:

-1 / Take the ‘Thunderbird’ limited express to Kanazawa from Osaka Station.
+1 / From Osaka Station or Shin-Osaka Station, take the Limited Express Thunderbird to Kanazawa.
 Regular services connect the two cities each day – approximately 150 minutes / JPY7260*.

 3 / Once at Nagano Station, follow the directions below.